Clean-CaDET/platform/README.md

 - [Team](#team)

 # Introduction
 The vision and high-level idea behind Clean CaDET is described in the [overview video](https://www.youtube.com/watch?v=fBENFfjC49A).
-Next, we define the problem domain that is the primary focus of our research and development efforts.

 ## What is the problem?
 <p align="justify">